codysharma/SpacemanGame/README.md

 Stretch Goals:
 X Be able to select auto-play, so the computer chooses the mystery word for the player to guess.
-Display timer (TODO - how to get the increments every 1s to update on the DOM?).
+X Display timer (TODO - how to get the increments every 1s to update on the DOM?).
 X Small, static image builds as the countdown variable increments.
 X Choose and incorporate font.
 X Player choice on how many turns before end of game.